 A workers’ compensation ghost policy can help self-employed business owners land clients and comply with state laws.
 Here’s everything you need to know about getting a ghost policy for workers’ comp.

-Some states require every business to carry workers’ compensation insurance — even if you don’t have any employees.
-A ghost policy will fulfill your requirements without having to buy a full policy.
+A ghost policy will typically fulfill these requirements without having to buy a full policy.

-You may run into a potential client who will only hire your company if you can show proof of workers’ comp insurance.
-If you already have general liability insurance and no one else working for you, you may not want to invest in a full workers’ compensation policy.
+Some potential clients might require you to have a workers’ comp policy before they award you a contract.
+If you already have general liability insurance and no one else is working for you, you may not want to invest in a full workers’ compensation policy.

 In this case, a ghost policy can help you win the contract.

-But remember, a ghost policy doesn’t offer any real insurance coverage, so make sure you have the right liability insurance for the work that you do.
+But remember, a ghost policy doesn’t offer any real insurance coverage, so make sure you have the right liability insurance for the work that you do, and the funds to cover any work-related medical costs out of pocket.

-Many states’ workers’ comp regulations allow certain types of businesses — like sole proprietors or one-person LLCs and S corps — to be exempted from their insurance requirements.
+Many states’ workers’ comp regulations allow certain types of businesses—like sole proprietorships or one-person LLCs and S corps—to be exempted from their insurance requirements.

 But, even if you are exempt, you may still need to show proof of insurance from time to time.
 A minimal ghost policy will fulfill that requirement while saving you money on premiums.

-However, signing up for a full workers’ comp policy may not make sense for you — especially if you are able to cover your own medical expenses without insurance, or are at low risk of work-related injuries.
+However, signing up for a full workers’ comp policy may not make sense for you—especially if you can cover your own medical expenses without insurance, or are at low risk of work-related injuries.

 In that case, a ghost policy would allow you to provide proof of coverage and work the jobs you want.